 Definition

-Performs financial and accounting analysis work; conducts one or more of the following program areas: security lending, state bonding authority, banking and debt management, cash management, internal auditing and investment accounting; performs related work as required.
+Performs financial and accounting analysis work; supports one or more of the following program areas: security lending, state bonding authority, banking and debt management, cash management, internal auditing, and investment accounting; performs related work as required.

 Work Examples

-Assists supervisor by instructing employees, answering questions and distributing, balancing and checking work; may make suggestions on appointments, promotions, performance and reassignments.
+Assists supervisor by performing such duties as instructing employees, answering questions, distributing and balancing the workload, and checking work; may make suggestions on selection, promotions, and reassignments.

 Provides technical services and investment information to assist the deputy treasurer in preparing long and short-term investment plans through advice regarding types and maturities of securities best suited to the investment needs of various state funds and agencies.